4 June 2018

 Here are the links related to WinApps CDs:

-WinApps CD current contents listings:
+WinApps CD current contents listings can be viewed at:

 Current Winapps ISO File: